Parity-guidewireDevTrails-26/parity/README.md

 - `Delivery_Status` (Boolean): Verifies the rider received early warnings.
 - `Poll_Response` (Boolean/Nullable): Stores feedback for poll-based validation ("Is Saket Market blocked?").

-#### Technical Best Practices for Schema Robustness
-- **ACID Compliance:** PostgreSQL used for User and Policy services to ensure financial records are never corrupted.
 - **High-Speed Caching:** Redis used for Claim Processing to store "Live Triggers" and "Active Session" tokens for sub-second zero-touch payout validation.
 - **Audit Logging:** Every state change in `Claim_ID` is logged with timestamps to pass regulatory/compliance checks.